Showing: 15 May 2020 until 15 May 2021

 QFT Player presents Hobo (1991) by John T. Davis, Northern Ireland’s most distinctive documentary filmmaker and cinematographer.
+Available to rent now.

 Hobo is an intensely personal portrait of Beargrease, a man gripped with chronic wanderlust.
 A fiercely independent individual, he embodies the traits of the classic American railroad vagabond.